Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 She's from Poplar Bluff, which is some miles south of where I grew up.

-But the point is I knew them.
+But the point is, I knew them.

 I wouldn't say they were friends, but I'd spent a lot of time with them shooting that episode of their show.

-Well, during my trip there, 1992, during the White House, I'd I made some acquaintances with White House staff, and one thing led to another.
+Well, during my trip there, 1992, during the White House, I made some acquaintances with White House staff, and one thing led to another.

 I composed a note, and I then checked to see if it were remotely possible that the note could indeed be put under the pillow.